What Is Code Quality? And How to Improve It

 Code quality defines code that is good (high quality) — and code that is bad (low quality).

 This — quality, good, bad — is all subjective.
 Different teams may use different definitions, based on context.
-Good code quality may mean one thing for an automotive developer.
+Code that is considered high quality may mean one thing for an automotive developer.
 And it may mean another for a web application developer.

 Why Code Quality Matters

-Code quality is important for overall software quality.
+The quality of the code is important, as it impacts the overall software quality.
 And quality impacts how safe, secure, and reliable your codebase is.

 High quality is critical for many development teams today.
 And it's especially important for those developing safety-critical systems.

 Good code is high quality.
-It’s clean code.
+And it’s clean code.
 It stands the test of time.
 Bad code is low quality.
 It won’t last long.

 - Does what it should.